CroweCybersecurity/smugglebus/README.md

 ## Operating System
-The SmuggleBus is built on Tiny Core Linux OS, with only the essential packages loaded in.
+The SmuggleBus is built on Tiny Core Linux OS (http://distro.ibiblio.org/tinycorelinux), with only the essential packages loaded in.
 No networking is loaded to avoid tripping any Network Access Controls.

 When imaged, the following will reside in the SmuggleBus home folder under /home/tc/: